xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/variants/index.md

 redirect_from:
   - /product_classes_and_attributes/product_variants.html
 ---
+Product variants feature is an enhancement of the default product attributes functionality and can hence be used to add variants for a product and configure each variant to have a different SKU, price and stock level.

 Comparing to {% link "price and weight modifiers" ref_1t4DxHbf %} of product attributes, product variants is a more robust admin solution as it allows not only creating several product options of one and the same product and selling each product option at a different price (including wholesale pricing), but also to assign a different SKU to each option and to control the product options stock level as well as display all product options available for a product on the same product details page in the storefront.

-To enjoy product variants features it's necessary to install and activate the [Product Variants](https://market.x-cart.com/addons/product-variants.html "Product Variants") addon.
 You can add variants one by one, or generate them all automatically and remove the ones which you don't sell in your shop.

+To enjoy product variants it's necessary to install and activate the [Product Variants](https://market.x-cart.com/addons/product-variants.html "Product Variants") addon.

 {% note info %}
 Product variants will override [price and weight modifiers](https://kb.x-cart.com/product_classes_and_attributes/managing_attribute_values.html#price-and-weight-modifiers "Product variants") if they have been set up.
 You cannot use both at the same time.